-Trade-mark prosecution is another significant element of Ms. MacDonald's practice.
-She regularly files applications, prepares responses to office actions, and appears before the Trade-marks Opposition Board and in section 45 proceedings.
-She is also regularly involved in arranging for filing of foreign trade-marks.
+Trademark prosecution is another significant element of Ms. MacDonald's practice.
+She regularly files applications, prepares responses to office actions, and appears before the Trademarks Opposition Board and in section 45 proceedings.
+She also advises Canadian client on global filings and portolio management.

-She has worked with clients ranging in size from small companies to large multinational corporations and operating both in Canada and internationally.
+She has worked with clients ranging from small companies to large multinational corporations and operating both in Canada and internationally.

 B.Sc.
 (Genetics and Cell Biology), University of British Columbia, 1997

 - Canada (patents) 2003